thomasabishop/eolas/zk/Instruction_set_architectures.md

 ### x86

-The name stems from Intel's internal naming conventions - every new processor they introduced would have numerical designation ending with "86".
+The name stems from Intel's internal naming conventions - every new processor they introduced would have a letter designation ending with "86".
 Later they would adopt names such as "Pentium", "Celeron" etc. Regardless, these processors still fall under the "x86" family.